 Keep in mind that even though you can submit November tests, you should aim to complete your testing earlier so that your application can be evaluated sooner.

 Northwestern requires applicants to submit standardized test scores by November 1, meaning you can take the October SAT or ACT at latest.

 University of Chicago

-"While we would, of course, like to receive your scores before the appropriate deadline, we will accept October ACT and November SAT scores for Early Action and Early Decision I."
+"While we would, if possible, like to receive your scores before the appropriate deadline, we will accept October ACT and November SAT scores for Early Action and Early Decision I."

 University of Pennsylvania